How To Stop Your Cat From Peeing Outside the Litter Box

 “Anxiety can be caused by a variety of things, including moving to a new house or loud noises,” says McGowan.
 Cats may also be stressed by the litter box location.
 They like peace and quiet while doing their business.

 More serious health problems, such as urinary tract infections, could cause it, too.
 “If your cat suddenly stops using the litter box or starts eliminating in other areas of your house, a health issue could be to blame,” McGowan says.
+A cat peeing on carpet might be a sign of a more serious problem.
 Check with your vet when your cat displays unusual behavior, especially if your cat has no history of marking or reacting to loud noises.